c-true/FsConnect/README.md

 For more information about SimConnect and the Flight Simulator SDK see the [Microsoft Flight Simulator SDK site]( https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/SimConnect_SDK.htm) and the [SimConnect SDK section](https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/SimConnect_SDK.htm) in particular.

+A useful tool for debugging SimConnect usage is the _SimConnect Inspector_ available from the Debug mode in Flight Simulator.
+See the [SDK documentation](https://docs.flightsimulator.com/html/Developer_Mode/Menus/Tools/SimConnect_Inspector.htm) for more information.

 ## Current features